;

 Wondering how to use Branch Basics and how well it really works?
 This post gives a full review!

-And while I’m certainly not perfect when it comes to clean living – I don’t buy all organic food, I highlight my hair occasionally, and I’m always on the hunt for the BEST mascara – I do try to make a conscious effort to switch to better products that we use in our daily life.
+And while I’m certainly not perfect when it comes to clean living – I don’t buy all organic food, I highlight my hair, and I’m always on the hunt for the BEST mascara (this Tarte mascara holds the #1 place currently) – I do try to make a conscious effort to switch to better products that we use in our daily life.
 Progress is better than perfection.
 (And definitely better than not trying at all!)

 The Branch Basics concentrate is simply mixed with water.
 The exact ratio of concentrate to water varies depending on the type of cleanser you’re making, e.g. laundry detergent vs. counter spray vs. hand soap.
 In fact, you can add essential oils for scent or leave it as is.
-This short user guide is helpful and this comprehensive user guide is also SUPER helpful.
+This short user guide is helpful.

 Yes, many are.
 Many of the products in our homes are harmful for us.
 In fact, they even contribute to things like respiratory issues, fertility issues, cancers, immune systems and more.
 There are so many chemicals in the products that we use everyday, and making the switch to a brand like Branch Basics is such a simple but effective choice for your family’s health.